Q: What is Amazon WorkSpaces?

 Q: How do end users access self-service management capabilities?

-Self-service management capabilities are available to users through the WorkSpaces client on Windows and Mac devices.
+A: Self-service management capabilities are available to users through the WorkSpaces client on Windows and Mac devices.

 Q: Do I need to log into WorkSpaces to use self-service management capabilities?

-Yes, you must authenticate to use any self-service management capabilities.
+A: Yes, you must authenticate to use any self-service management capabilities.

 Q: Can I continue to use my WorkSpace while a self-service management actions is being performed?

-You can continue to use your WorkSpace while disk size or running mode is being changed.
+A: You can continue to use your WorkSpace while disk size or running mode is being changed.
 Restarting, rebuilding, restoring, and changing compute type requires disconnecting from your WorkSpaces session.

 Q: How much does it cost to use self-service management capabilities?

-Self-service management capabilities are available at no additional cost.
+A: Self-service management capabilities are available at no additional cost.
 You can enable self service management for tasks such as changing the WorkSpace bundle type, or increasing the volume size.
 When end users perform these tasks, the billing rate for those WorkSpaces may change.

 High Availability and Disaster Recovery